 If a candidate asks whether they should give an arm signal, they should be told that the command to stop will be given only when it appears that no danger will arise as a result of a sudden stop, but that they should assume that an extreme emergency has arisen and demonstrate the action they would take in such a case.

 The emergency stop exercise must not be used to avoid a dangerous situation.

-That seems fairly conclusive to me.
-The Emergency Stop IS in DT1, and it is conducted on one out of every three tests.
-It’s also worth pointing out a few things that worry learners, all of which are mentioned above or in the rest of DT1:
+It’s worth pointing out a few things that worry learners, all of which are mentioned above or in the rest of DT1:

 - you will not be asked to do it on a busy road

 - the examiner will check behind first, so you don’t have to